Pools

 The number of CPUs to configure on new vSphere VM instances.
 This option is not dependent on the number of CPUs configured on the template.

-Amount of Guest Memory(MB)
+Amount of Guest Memory(GiB)

 What family of OS is installed in the VM